game, game. repeat.

 How To Get Vim, Syntastic, Hdevtools, and Stack To Play Nice

-Tue 09 February 2016 #code
+Tue 09 February 2016 #Code

 I was poking around some old Haskell code the other day, when I realized that, since switching to Vim (from Atom) I hadn’t setup the necessary plugins in Vim to get syntax checking and such for Haskell.